Find all the fun in New Braunfels for families right here!

-New Braunfels – A Place for Families to Play Together
+New Braunfels For Families – A Place To Play Together

 New Braunfels might be a small town, but it has all you could want for a family vacation and more, whether you fly into a nearby city or opt for a family road trip.

-Schlitterbahn Waterpark and Resort
+Schlitterbahn New Braunfels Waterpark And Resort

 McKenna Children’s Museum

-Comal River and Guadalupe River
+Comal River And Guadalupe River

 Tubing.
 Canoeing.
 Kayaking.
-The list is endless for all the water activities you can experience on two of the best known rivers in the state.
+The list is endless for all the water activities you can experience on two of the best-known rivers in the state.

 If your kids are a little young or not great swimmers, you’ll still want to experience the beauty of the Comal and Guadalupe rivers.
 The rush of the water in certain places.
 The calmness of it in yet others.
 For me, it was the color that mesmerized me.
 I was not expecting the green-blue hues.